-The proceeds from the sustainable bonds can be used to finance environmentally certified properties, energy-efficiency investments or social investments in the following categories:
+Under Hemsö's sustainability bond framework, the proceeds from the issues are to be used to finance environmentally certified properties, energy-efficiency investments or social investments in the following categories:

-- 1. Development or acquisitions of new properties - 2.
-Existing environmentally certified properties - Reduced energy consumption in existing properties - 4.
-Social investments in the following categories - a.
+- Development or acquisitions of new properties - Existing environmentally certified properties - 3.
+Reduced energy consumption in existing properties

+- 4. Social investments in the following categories: - a.
 Schools - b.
 Nursing homes - c.
-Conversion projects to develop refugee housing investments.
-Only new projects received allocations, but the aim is to finance both new and old projects in the future.
+Conversion projects to develop refugee housing

-No more than 10 per cent of the total proceeds may be used for social
+No more than 10 per cent of the total proceeds may be used for social investments.
+Only new projects received allocations, but the aim is to finance both new and existing projects in the future.